Databingo/aih/README.md

 3. Assist you create precise prompt sequentially by type .prompt
 4. Assist you create well-expressed sentences sequentially by type .writer
 5. Inquery up-to-date dataset by type .update

-## Up-to-date feature:
-In `.update` model Aih will use ChatGPT to
-1. Summarise key words from your question fit for search engine for realtime information;
-2. Then apply inquery from google for the up-to-date response present in yellow color sentences;
-3. Then print total summary from ChatGPT in yellow color sentences.

 ## Support OS
 - Mac